velartrill/velartrill.github.io/orig/conspirators.md

 "The Circulator.
 We're just a couple stops northbound."

 Highmarket Station is one of the main changeover points in the network, and it's about as busy as train stations get, not just on market days.
 Something like six different companies serve the platforms here.
-There's an arrival near every minute, and occasionally an express comes barreling through towards the outer boroughs or Shrike's Corner.
+There's an arrival near every minute, and occasionally an express comes barreling through towards the outer boroughs or Jaycorner.
 As we near the northbound platform, the noise rises and rises, a din of screeching wheels, raised voices, and motors -- none of the snorts, whinnies, and endless whuffling of _şue phin,_ horse, and _pien şai_ that I grew so accustomed to from the streetcars of my homeworld, where you'd think nobody'd ever heard of galvanics or steam engines.
 Say what you will about the Duchess, but she runs a tight ship.

 I gravitate towards the far corner, finding an empty bench I can survey the whole platform from, and Lena follows my cue, sitting down next to me, and putting an arm around my shoulders.